sendeniz/yolov1-real-time-obj-detection/README.md

 `get_data.sh` : downloads the data and assigns them into the approriate folder structure for training and testing and converts the `train.txt` and `text.txt` to a csv using `generate_csv.py`

-`get_data.sh` : same as above but supported for unix macos systems.
+`get_data_macos.sh` : same as above but supported for unix macos systems.

 `yolov1_watches_you.py` : performs object detection on webcam stream.